emrahcom/dodo/README.md

 #### Installation

-Create a new Debian 11 Bullseye droplet and run the following commands as `root`:
+Create a new Debian 11 Bullseye cloud machine and run the following commands as `root`:

 ```bash